BlockSigner/business-guide/source/account/seals.rst

 =========================

 ..
 NOTE::
    This feature is only available to Enterprise customers.
-To request an electronic seal for your organisation, please contact your Account executive at Skribble.
+To request an electronic seal for your company, contact your Account executive at Skribble.

-Electronic seals are applied to documents on behalf of legal and not natural persons.
-Your members can use them directly on my.skribble.com or via API.
+With Skribble, you can electronically seal documents on behalf of your company.
+Your members can seal documents directly on my.skribble.com or via API.

 Once Skribble has finished the setup of your seal, you'll see it in your Skribble Business.
 As an admin, you can:

 •	Activate the seal (**must be done for every seal**)
-•	Manage API keys and members allowed to use the seal
+•	Manage API keys and members allowed to seal
 •	Add a visual seal (optional)
 •	Specify a display name for members

-Before your members can use the seal, you must activate it by adding at least one member or an API.
+Before your members can use the seal, you must activate it by adding at least one member or an API key.
 Activation is a one-time thing.

 **Adding members or API keys**